 This perception gap is likely contributing to the current shortage of applicants.
 According to the Q4 2021 Manufacturers' Outlook Survey, nearly 83% of manufacturers mentioned attracting and retaining a quality workforce as their top challenge.2 Similarly, almost 45% of manufacturers said that they had to turn down business opportunities because they did not have enough workers.3

 In short, manufacturers find themselves waging a war for talent both globally and, more importantly, at the hyper-local level.
-This report highlights the perception gaps and suggests ways to possibly change these to align with the current realities of modern facilities, advanced technologies, and career mobility.
+This report highlights the perception gaps and suggests ways to possibly change these to align with the current realities of modern facilities, advanced technologies and career mobility.

-Deloitte and The Manufacturing Institute have collaborated on a multiyear research initiative to better understand US perspectives on the manufacturing industry relative to other industries.
+Deloitte and The Manufacturing Institute have collaborated on a multi-year research initiative to better understand US perspectives on the manufacturing industry relative to other industries.
 On behalf of Deloitte and The Manufacturing Institute, an independent research company conducted two online surveys of US workforce and manufacturing executives in October and November 2021, respectively.
 The US workforce survey polled a nationally representative sample of more than 1,000 Americans spread across 50 states.
 This sample is further divided into two cohorts based on their familiarity with the manufacturing industry.
 The “familiar” cohort includes people who work or worked in manufacturing or have friends or family members working in manufacturing.
 The “unfamiliar” cohort either knows about the industry only from media sources or has no knowledge at all.
 The manufacturing executives survey polled 100+ director-level and above executives to compare their perspectives with the workforce findings.
 The study also included executive interviews with more than 15 leaders from manufacturing companies.

 While manufacturing’s image has seen an improvement in recent years, there is still work to be done.
 Our analysis of the surveys points to three areas that appear to be contributing to the misperceptions:

 The study shows that those familiar with manufacturing have a more positive image of manufacturing work and workplace culture (figure 3).
-Another misperception exists among recent college graduates, who may not realize that a manufacturing career would offer them the opportunity to use their skills and build a career path.4
+Another misperception exists among recent college graduates, who may not realise that a manufacturing career would offer them the opportunity to use their skills and build a career path.4

 Limited public awareness can also undermine appreciation of the technological advances in the manufacturing industry.
 Manufacturing has historically been an engine for innovation: Manufacturers perform the majority (58%) of private sector research and development.5 Similarly, advanced manufacturing generates more than 85% of all US patents and employs most of the nation’s engineers.6